 No, there is more than one boat departure time.

 The tour with the boats departing from Kissamos does not only include Balos.
 Depending on the departure time of your boat, you could go first to Gramvousa island and then to Balos or vice versa.

-For example, our boat left at 10.15 am from Kissamos port and we didn’t go directly to Balos but we went first to Gramvousa island.
+For example, our boat left at 10.15 am from Kissamos port, and we didn’t go directly to Balos but first went to Gramvousa island.
 Around 1 pm, the boat with the self-service on board came to pick us up and we were able to have lunch on the way between the island of Gramvousa and the beach of Balos.